• Home

 Kaged Whey as best protein powder

-Our tester, Pete, had a positive first impression, rating Kaged a 5 out of 5 on this front.
+Our tester, Pete, had a positive first impression, rating Kaged a 5 out of 5 in this category.
 The container has a black label with light yellow lettering.
 It’s three pounds and contains 44 servings.
 The label is easy to read, and the container opens and closes easily.
 The label also includes relevant information, including Informed Sport testing, that it contains 25 grams of protein, plus labels indicating that it is non-GMO and gluten-free.

 He experienced no adverse effects, digestive issues, or aftertaste, rating it a 5 out of 5.
 Overall, our team thinks Kaged Whey Protein Isolate is a high-quality choice for those wanting clean macros, solid taste, and digestibility.